FAIRChemistry/datamodel_calibration/specifications/CalibrationModel.md

   - Type: Series
   - Multiple: True
   - Description: Measured absorption, corresponding to the applied concentration of the reactant
+- model
+  - Type: Model
+  - Description: information on the model, which was used for concentration determination

 ### Spectrum